Skip to content

 Nordheim Court is technically UW-owned student housing but is often described in media as 'off-campus apartments,' creating recurring ambiguity about whether incidents are inside or outside the Clery geography

-The Daily UW's documentation that this is the first recorded homicide of a UW student in UW housing makes this a milestone case in the archive's UW-specific history
+The Daily UW reported this as the first recorded homicide of a UW student in UW housing

 Outcome

-One UW student killed — Juniper Blessing, a 19-year-old transgender woman who suffered more than 40 stab wounds per the King County Medical Examiner; The Daily reported it as the first recorded homicide of a student in UW housing.
+One UW student was killed: Juniper Blessing, a 19-year-old transgender woman, who died of multiple stab wounds per the King County Medical Examiner.
+The Daily reported it as the first recorded homicide of a student in UW housing.
 A 31-year-old man, identified in court documents as Christopher Leahy, turned himself in to Bellevue PD around 10:20 p.m. on May 13, 2026; Seattle police announced he was in custody the morning of May 14, and a judge later found probable cause for first-degree murder and set bail at $10 million.
 UW President Robert J. Jones issued a statement explicitly recognizing the attack's impact on LGBTQIA+ students.

 Provenance